ianthornton2330/irrigation/README.md

 **nextPhase** - Skip the current phase and continue to the next.

 # Remote variables are:
-anemoValue
-windspeed
-hygro1
-hygro2
-soilAvg
+anemoValue - this is the pin readout from anemometer windSpeed - this is the mapped value of voltages, giving accurate wind speed readings hygro1 - first hygrometer sensor hygro2 - second hygrometer sensor soilAvg - average readout of all hygrometers

 # Current setup:
 Delay-based, but with an onboard RTC, so accurate to real time.
 Every 12 hours, perform the following phases: